By Paul Taylor

 Almost everything, it seems, can stop hair loss!

-However, putting my sarcasm aside, studies of caffeine-containing products (including a spray and Alpecin shampoo) do seem to show that applying caffeine to the scalp can result in beneficial help to hair growth.
+Sarcasm aside, studies of caffeine-containing products (including a spray and Alpecin shampoo) do seem to show that applying caffeine to the scalp can result in beneficial help to hair growth.

 And given that the advertising for Alpecin shampoo states that: "over one million bottles have been sold" in the UK alone, this does confirm its popularity as a hair loss product, and also suggests that there do seem to be many satisfied customers.